justinTsugranes/personal_CV/README.md

 ## Other Professional Experience

-**Production Assistant** @ Freelance _(May 2020 - Nov 2021)_ <br>
+**Production Assistant** @ misfitDodo Media _(May 2020 - Nov 2021)_ <br>
-Helped produce several television commercials for international brands that were aired during Super Bowl LV on February 7, 2021
+As a cross-functional team member, I helped on the production of television commercials for international brands that were aired during Super Bowl LVI.
+This required me to anticipate the needs of directors, producers, union crew members, talent, and vendors.

+Assisted the Production Supervisor on payroll and administrative tasks while handling sensitive data for projects with budgets over $5MIL

 - Production Clients: Dolby Atmos, Chevy, Fedex, Lowes
 - Production Companies Worked With: Moxie Pictures, Backyard Productions, Somesuch Productions, Golden Productions